 What is Jupiter Crypto Exchange?

-Jupiter is a protocol on the Solana blockchain that offers decentralized finance-related services such as token swaps, perpetual futures contracts, liquid staking and token launchpad – be sure to check out our list of the Best Solana Launchpads.
+Jupiter is a protocol on the Solana blockchain that offers decentralized finance-related services such as token swaps, perpetual futures contracts, liquid staking, and a token launchpad.

 “Jupiter aims to be a full stack ecosystem play to drive the meta forward – onboarding the world into a parallel open financial system that operates independently of the locked system most of us live in today,” – Jupiter’s pseudonymous founder Meow.